 Turmeric (Curcuma longa) has been used for 4,000 years to treat a variety of conditions.
-Studies show that turmeric may help fight infections and some cancers, reduce inflammation, and treat digestive problems, and it has gotten a lot of press lately.
+Studies show that turmeric may help fight infections and some cancers, reduce inflammation, and treat digestive problems.

-But remember several facts when you hear news reports about turmeric.
-First, many studies have taken place in test tubes and animals, and turmeric may not work as well in humans.
-Second, some studies have used an injectable form of curcumin, the active substance in turmeric.
+Many studies have taken place in test tubes and animals.
+Turmeric may not work as well in humans.
+Some studies have used an injectable form of curcumin, the active substance in turmeric, and not all studies agree.
 Finally, some of the studies show conflicting evidence.

 Turmeric is widely used in cooking and gives Indian curry its flavor and yellow color.
 It is also used in mustard and to color butter and cheese.
 Turmeric has been used in both Ayurvedic and Chinese medicine as an anti-inflammatory, to treat digestive and liver problems, skin diseases, and wounds.